 Water was once considered an abundant, almost unlimited resource.
 But nowadays, population growth, drought and shortages are straining our finite water supplies.
-Furthermore, water quality and quantity concerns are one of the largest environmental issue facing the world in the 21st century.
+Furthermore, water quality and quantity concerns are one of the largest environmental issues facing the world in the 21st century.

 Developing strategies for the purification of water is now a global issue that demands the attention of the science and engineering communities.
 Despite the urgency for the development and optimization of effective water purification techniques, this area is lacking in any detailed mathematical analysis, with current approaches heavily reliant on experimental observations and empirical ideas.
 For such a pressing global issue, the necessity for the development of mathematical models to optimize these processes is clear, with the results of such analysis leading to new, experimentally testable hypotheses and approaches.